fabiothon/HTML-Autocomplete/README.md

 # HTML Input with Region-Based Autocomplete

 ## Description
 A simple HTML script that integrates Google Places Autocomplete into an input field, forcing users to select their location from suggestions.
 The input field is styled for a better user experience and restricted to regions within Germany, Switzerland, and Austria.
-The goal of the application in combination with a survey is to prevent typos and errors form users.
+The goal of the application in combination with a survey is to prevent typos and errors from users.

 ### Features